Skip to content

 The year is 2039 and it’s been decades since anyone last spotted the Batman.
 Gotham has prospered into a megalopolis of neon and steel.
 But for all its glitz and advanced tech, it is still one of the most dangerous cities on the planet.
 When fate brings teenager Terry McGinnis into the life of reclusive billionaire Bruce Wayne, the time will come for a new Dark Knight to rise.

-Finding the first adventures of Batman Beyond in comics was quite complicated as the first volume was out of print and the second one had never been collected in its entirety.
-It all changes now with the recent release of a Batman Beyond Compendium collecting the two first volumes set during the events of the animated show (2039-2042).
+Finding the first adventures of Batman Beyond in comics was quite complicated, as the first volume was out of print and the second one had never been collected in its entirety.
+It all changes now with the recent release of a Batman Beyond Compendium collecting the first two volumes set during the events of the animated show (2039-2042).
 Some issues were retconned by later episodes.

 After Batman #700, Batman Beyond (vol. 3) is an attempt to mesh the DC animated universe television series Batman Beyond with the mainstream DC continuity.